-Many of these children are being raised in an increasingly hurried and pressured style that may limit the protective benefits they would gain from child play.(KNCHR2006) Because every child deserves the opportunity to develop to their unique potential, child advocates must consider all factors that interfere with optimal development and press for circumstances that allow each child to fully reap the advantages associated with play.
-Preschool curricula in Kenya have become increasingly skills - based and academic, in order to prepare children for the high- stakes standards one interview (the 1st g rade order to prepare children for the high- stakes standards one interview (the 1st g rade entrance screening test).
+Many of these children are being raised in an increasingly hurried and pressured style that may limit the protective benefits they would gain from child play.(UNCHR2006) Because every child deserves the opportunity to develop to their unique potential, child advocates must consider all factors that interfere with optimal development and press for circumstances that allow each child to fully reap the advantages associated with play.

+Preschool curricula in Kenya have become increasingly skills - based and academic, in order to prepare children for the high- stakes standards one interview (the 1st grade entrance screening test).
 Because of this the children are stressed and therefore they are not given a chance to discover for themselves new experiences through play.
 It is upon this background that the researcher has picked interest in the study that is playing in early childhood development.